CaliforniumSDC/QA-SAM/README.md

 npm run dev-server
 ```

 4. Server will now be live at localhost:3000 and you can send requests to it.
-For example a GET reuqest to localhost:3000/qa/questions will return a list of questions (default 5).
+For example a GET request to localhost:3000/qa/questions will return a list of questions (default 5).